token03/osu_oracle/README.md

 ## Disclaimer

 This project is still a **massive WIP**.
-The model is in a functioning state but still needs tweaking along with the code being a total mess.
-This is my first experience with both Python and ML so I'm sure there are better ways to do things.
+The model is in a functioning state but still needs tweaking along with a host of other issues.
+This is my first time working with both Python and ML so I'm sure there are better ways to do things.